-Thinking of getting a dog and thinking if I get a dog, what should I name him or her.
+Thinking of getting a dog and thinking if I get a dog, what should I name them.
 The dog’s name reflects yours and the dog’s personality.
-Let’s look at a few things to think about.
-Looking For A Dog Name?
+So let’s look at a few things to think about.
+Are you looking For A Dog Name?
 Here are some tips.

 Think about shorter names.
 Shorter names are easier for the dogs to hear and understand.
 If you want a longer name like “Alexandria Bartholomew.”
-It’s tough to say that four or five times when your dog is doing something you don’t want him or her to do.
+It’s tough to say that four or five times in a row when your dog is doing something you don’t want them to do.
 Try It

 Say your Dog’s name out loud.

 More than likely, you will shorten it to “Alex or Bart.”
 Alex.
 Don’t eat the cat poop from the litter box.

 Try out names with high frequencies, like Snoopy or Sparky.
 Then, try calling those names out loud.
 Stand out in the middle of the street you live on and yell as loud as you can “Snooooooopyyyyyyyyyy” or “Spaaaaaaarrrrrrkyyyyyyy.”
 That’s just practice when your dog runs down the road and pretends not to hear you.
 You will find out how your neighbors respond.